-Like many lawn disease problems, snow molds can be kept to a minimum (pdf format) through proper lawn care and culture.
+Like many lawn disease problems, snow molds can be kept to a minimum (PDF) through proper lawn care and culture.
 This involves mowing lawns in the fall even as they go dormant.
 Lush grass growth, especially when compacted under snow, give the disease the perfect place to incubate.
 Make sure to clean your lawn of mowed grass and leaves in the fall to prevent giving the spores a place to overwinter.
 Feeding your soil nitrogen in the fall, thus encouraging growth right up until the first snow, will also exacerbate the problem.
 While we’ve sometimes recommended early fall applications of compost on your lawn, we’d advise against it if you’re having trouble with snow mold.

 Almost all the principles of good organic lawn care will help prevent gray snow mold.
 Make sure your soil is of top quality (but see nitrogen above) and hosts strong populations of microbes that will attack stray spores.
 Adequate drainage is important.
 Compacted soils keep the top layer moist longer after snow retreats, thus encouraging the disease.
 Managing thatch and areas of heavy traffic are also important.

 Some lawns in high snow areas will use snow fences and wind breaks to keep snow from piling up on lawns– this technique is commonly seen on golf fairways and other large grass areas.
 I found gray snow mold getting a foot in the door where I piled snow from my driveway.
-Let’s face it — there’s not much one can do about snow collecting next to where its shoveled.
+Let’s face it — there’s not much one can do about snow collecting next to where it’s shoveled.
 That’s why the previously mentioned lawn care suggestions are so important.

 What can the organic gardener do if gray mold is already established?
 The first thing is not to forsake your organic principles.
 Many of the fungicides used to treat commercial lawns, including Quintozene (PCNB), aren’t recommended for home lawn care because of the severe effects they can have on health and the environment.